sigrunixia/sigrunixia.github.io/docs/01_Setting_Up_Fantasy_Statblocks/01-01-Installing-Fantasy-Statblocks.md

 ***Step 6***.
 Check the Community Plugins page to ensure that Fantasy Statblocks is enabled.

-Congratulations, you now have the Beta version of Fantasy Statblocks.
+> Congratulations, you now have the Beta version of Fantasy Statblocks.
+Please report any Beta Issues at the [Repository](https://github.com/valentine195/obsidian-5e-statblocks/issues/new).
+{: .highlight }